March Break Reimbursement Fund - FAQ's

 17. Do I have to pay the one-to-one worker or March Break camp/program fees up-front?

 Yes.
-Please ensure that you request a receipt from your paid one-to-one worker or March Break program/camp.| Valid receipts contain:
+Please ensure that you request a receipt from your paid one-to-one worker or March Break program/camp.
+Valid receipts contain:

-- The full name and address of the one-to-one worker, the amount paid, the date of the receipt, and the worker’s signature or
+- The full name and address of the one-to-one worker, the amount paid, the date of the receipt, and the worker’s signature, OR

 Note: this must be a paid-in-full receipt— not an invoice.

-2. What happens if an eligible applicant does not submit the required one-to-one support worker or camp/program receipt by the March 31, 2024 deadline?
+19. What happens if an eligible applicant does not submit the required one-to-one support worker or camp/program receipt by the March 31, 2025 deadline?

-The funds will then be reallocated to the next eligible family.
+The funds will then be re-allocated to the next eligible family.

-3. What is the age range?
+20. What is the age range?

-Up to 18th birthday.
+Up to their 18th birthday.

-4. What if my one-to-one support worker fee is included in the camp fee?
+21. What if my one-to-one support worker fee is included in the camp fee?

 Please ensure that your child’s camp issues you a receipt that lists the camp fee and one-to-one support worker fees separately.

-5. Do I need to be a member of Autism Ontario to access this funding?
+22. Do I need to be a member of Autism Ontario to access this funding?

 No.

-6. Still not sure if your child is eligible?
+23. Still not sure if your child is eligible?